Lingvistik/my-portfolio-website/README.md

 TESTING the Features

+Navbar feature
+    Desktop view
+1. Click on the Navbar button and verify that that dropdown menu appears overlaying the page content
+2. Hover on the dropdown items and verify that it changes background color
+3. Cick on the dropdown items and verify that it changes the font color Mobile view
+1. Click on the Navbar button and verify that that dropdown menu appears pushing the page content down
+2. Cick on the dropdown items and verify that it changes the background and font color

 Home page main contact feature:
 1. Go to the “Home” page via navbar or clicking on the logo positioned left on the site
 2. Hover on the main image and verify that text appears